leithdm/Weather/README.md

-Weather App using the Open Weather API
+Weather App using the Open Weather Map API

 JSON data parsed into list view